University of New Mexico Hospital: Recognition

 As Best Hospital in Region for Vaccinating Newborns by the NM Department of Health.

 As the Certified Nurse Midwife group practice with the lowest episiotomy rates and one of the top practices nationally for: highest total vaginal birth rate; highest spontaneous vaginal birth rate; lowest primary cesarean section rate; highest rate of 6 week post partum visit attendance; highest breast-feeding continuation rate; and lowest total cesarean section rate, by the American College of Nurse Midwives.

 2014 helicopter crash

 On April 9, 2014, a Eurocopter AS350B3E (Registration N395P) crashed on the rooftop of the Barbara and Bill Richardson Pavilion.
 The helicopter was in the process of departing the rooftop helipad, when for reasons that could not be determined the hydraulic system most likely had a partial failure resulting in a loss of yaw control.
 Automatic fire suppression systems located near the helipad started, however the helicopter was out of range of the nozzles.
-There were 3 persons on board, the pilot who sustained injures, a nurse, and a medic.
-All persons survived the incident.
+There were 3 persons on board: the pilot, who sustained injures, a nurse, and a medic.
+All three survived the incident.
 The helicopter was owned by PHI Air Medical LLC, a division of Petroleum Helicopters, Inc., and was later delivered to the company.